batugane/PadPlay/README.md

 ## Usage
 1. Open `PadPlay.xcodeproj` in Xcode (macOS 12+ recommended).
 2. Build and run the app.
 3. Use your trackpad to play notes.
-Use the on-screen or keyboard controls to record, playback, and export.
+Use the on-screen or keyboard controls to record and playback.

 ## Project Structure
 - `PadPlay/` — Main app source code